greymd/ttcopy/README.md

 Do not be lazy.
 You are **NOT** required to register them on any services.
 Same data source (like clipboard) is shared within the hosts having same ID/Password.

-After that, please install `ttcopy` to the hosts you want to make share data source each other.
+After that, set up `ttcopy` on the hosts which you want to make share same data source.
-Please follow the following instructions to install.
+Please follow the following instructions to install it.

 ## For Zsh & [zplug](zplug/zplug)